 3. Confirm Compatibility with Your Current Stack

 Make sure the plugin you chose will play nicely with the rest of your WordPress website.
 For example, some plugins have overlapping features that may conflict with each other.
 Those that automatically place a button may try to put different buttons in the same place.
-On a deeper level, there may be configuration conflicts or prerequisites that you don’t care to install.
+On a deeper level, there may be configuration conflicts or prerequisites you don’t want to install.

 Compatibility is your last qualifying step before selecting the best possible plugin for your website upgrade.
 When you’re sure that the selected plugin is suitable, safe, supported, and compatible, you can move forward confidently with the installation.